elign/Airtribe-Assignments/book-my-show/readme.md

 4. **Table: Shows** (A theatre can have multiple movies running at different time slots, so one theatre can have multiple shows.)

+> Note: Show time and show date are two seperate columns in the data given below.
+This is just a combined representation for better understanding.

    | Show ID | Movie ID | Theatre ID | Show Time          | Show Language| Feature ID|
    |---------|----------|------------|--------------------|--------------|---- |
    | 401     | 301      | 201        | 2023-08-01 9AM     | 601          | 501 |